"One ought, every day at least, to hear a little song, read a good poem, see a fine picture

 Your Mother, Her Grandfather

-Of course, even with a solid written record, there is always the poetic loss, so deep you can taste it.
+Of course, even with a solid written record, there is always the poetic loss to deal with, so deep you can taste it.
 Poets Naomi Shihab Nye and Jane Hirshfield both rely on surprisingly gustatory imagery to evoke the mixed emotions of ancestral connection (emphasis added in poems above).
 Nye says that thinking of all she may never be able to learn about her grandmother "fills my throat / with dust."
-Hirshfield wonders if the ancestors have indvertently left behind a sad taste in our mouths: "the merest trace of sorrow, remnant salt . . .
+Hirshfield wonders if the ancestors have indvertently left behind a sad taste in our mouths, tears where we would have hoped for smiles: "the merest trace of sorrow, remnant salt . . .
 We who wanted only to die with sweetness in our mouths / to console the children with that hope."

 There is also the absence of contact, as described by the poets.
 Dorothea Tanning says that the old photos are "breathless."
 Please speak to us!
 But, no, they are frozen, speechless.
 As my Cousin Hal writes about this photograph of Elizabeth: "Amazing!
 Must have been a cool fall time of year.
 The trees are absent leaves, and she is dressed for cool weather.
 Yes, the customary attire back then.
 But wow, pretty warm looking!"
 And how about that dog walking along the sidewalk?
 Turn around!
 Show us your face!
 Whose pet are you?
 Were you an annoyance to Elizabeth, or were you beloved?